oracle/truffleruby/doc/contributor/updating-ruby.md

 * Run `jt test gems default-bundled-gems`
 * Grep for the old Ruby version with `git grep -F x.y.z`
 * Grep for the old Bundler version with `git grep -F x.y.z`
-* If `tool/id.def` or `lib/cext/include/truffleruby/internal/id.h` has changed, `jt build core-symbols` and check for correctness.
+* If `tool/id.def` or `lib/cext/include/truffleruby/internal/id.h` has changed, then run `jt build core-symbols` and check for correctness.

 For a new major version:
-* Update the list of `:next` specs and change the "next version" in `spec/truffleruby.mspec`.
+* Make empty the list of `:next` specs and change the "next version" in `spec/truffleruby.mspec`.
 * Update the docs for next version specs in [workflow.md](workflow.md).
 * Update the versions in the `ruby/spec on CRuby` job of `.github/workflows/ci.yml`.